nebulab/cangaroo/README.md

 ## How it works

-Cangaroo provides a Push API where you can send your data, after the data has been received, Cangaroo sends data to integrations and webhooks based on your business logic.
+Cangaroo provides a Push API where you can send your data.
+After data has been received, Cangaroo sends data to integrations and webhooks based on your business logic.